cartalyst/sentry/docs/installation/kohana.md

 This will mean you can use the Kohana Sentry facade as the class `Sentry`.

 Let's get the models that come bundled with Sentry working with Kohana's `ORM`.
-There are 2 ways of doing this, you can either create the models in your `application/classes/Model` or alias the classes if you're not going to be adding nay extra methods to those classes.
+There are 2 ways of doing this, you can either create the models in your `application/classes/Model` and make them extend Sentry's models or alias the classes if you're not going to be adding nay extra methods to those classes.

 For the sake of keeping this guide short we'll just alias the models in `application/bootstrap.php`: